 The Browns are a team that’s built to win with a formidable defense and dominant running game.
 There’s plenty of optimism in Cleveland for a breakout season, despite the uncertainty around whether quarterback Deshaun Watson will ever play in this year’s regular season.

 The first look at both teams going head-to-head against an opponent will come Friday night.
-Their preseason games can’t be bet on legally in Ohio, but sportsbooks are to begin operating on Jan.
+Their preseason games can’t be bet on legally in Ohio, but mobile sportsbooks are to begin operating on Jan.
 1, before the regular season ends.

 Getting a first look at Watson